 I am currently employed as a postdoctoral biostatistician/epidemiologist at The University of Edinburgh, based at The Institute of Genetics and Cancer.
 The research I am involved with uses national level electronic healthcare record data to investigate several aspects of the epidemiology of diabetes in Scotland.
-I have recently published work investigating rates and predictors of acute complications of type 1 diabetes.
+My most recent work in this area has investigated rates and predictors of acute complications of type 1 diabetes.

 I am also employed on the IMI funded hypo-RESOLVE project as a data analyst.
 My role in this project is to design and perform statistical analyses using clinical trial data that has been pooled from multiple providers in the pharmaceutical industry.
 For this project I am investigating the quantitative association of predictors of hypoglycaemia with a range of hypoglycaemic outcomes, and quantifying the clinical effects of exposure to hypoglycaemic events.